openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ohos-arkui-advanced-TabTitleBar.md

 # @ohos.arkui.advanced.TabTitleBar (Tab Title Bar)

-The tab title bar is used to switch between tabs pages It is applicable only to level-1 pages.
+The tab title bar is used to switch between tabs pages.
+It is applicable only to level-1 pages.

 > **NOTE**